-It is estimated that the Proposed Project has the potential to create up to 100 jobs during the construction phase and 2-3 jobs during operational and maintenance phases of the Proposed Project.
+It is estimated that the Proposed Development has the potential to create up to 80-100 jobs during the construction and decommissioning phases and 2-3 jobs during operational and maintenance phases of the Proposed Development.
 During construction, additional indirect employment will be created in the region through the supply of services and materials to the renewable energy development.
 There will also be income generated by local employment from the purchase of local services i.e. travel, goods and lodgings.
-Further details on employment associated with the Proposed Project are presented in Section 5.9 of this EIAR.
+Further details on employment associated with the Proposed Development are presented in Section 5.9 of this EIAR.